SeleniumHQ/seleniumhq.github.io/GOVERNANCE.md

 TLC members fulfill all requirements of Committers, and also:

-* May merge external pull requests for accepted issues upon reviewing and approving the changes without the need to ping other committers who might have greater ownership over the affected code area, given that reviewing and accepting the pull request does not require deep knowledge in the affected code area.
+* May merge pull requests for accepted issues upon reviewing and approving the changes without the need to ping other committers who might have greater ownership over the affected code area, given that reviewing and accepting the pull request does not require deep knowledge in the affected code area.